Aadloun: Aadloun IV

 Aadloun IV was found by P. E. Gigues on the terraces below the village near the caves that have been damaged by quarrying.
 Local farmers have recovered several fine Neolithic and Chalcolithic tools from this area that are held by Saint Joseph University.
 Dr. Gigues collection was held in Beirut by a relative who charged a fee for showing it after his retirement to Morocco.

 Materials recovered

 Lorraine Copeland made a collection of mostly Heavy Neolithic flints from the site in 1966.
 Amongst the finds were massive trapezoidal axes, chisels, a chopper, points, a pick, rough scrapers, blades, cores and hammerstones.
 The finds led Andrew Moore to suggest that Bezez cave was a factory site for such tools.

 Modern era

 In 1875 Victor Guérin noted that Aadloun "consists of 350 inhabitants, all Muslims.
 Cisterns carved into the rock and many ashlars of ancient appearance seem to prove that it succeeded an older locality."

+The Aadloun archaeological sites were amongst 34 cultural heritage properties given enhanced protection by UNESCO to safeguard them during the Israeli invasion of Lebanon in 2024.

+Demographics

+In 2014, Muslims made up 99.72% of registered voters in Aadloun.
+98.02% of the voters were Shiite Muslims.